 The buildup is a little like a savings account started by a disciplined child who permanently puts away 1-5% of his income every year.
 As that child develops and prospers, her savings account keeps growing and growing to the point where the numbers get quite impressive.
 There may even be a little bit of compound interest helping that account to grow.

 There is another analog that nuclear-trained skeptics should think about when told about the small fraction of anthropogenic CO2 in the overall production rate.
-The fraction of neutrons that is “delayed” and does not appear at the instant of fission is quite small, somewhat less than 1%.
+The and does not appear at the instant of fission is quite small, somewhat less than 1%.
 That small portion of the total neutron production ends up being extremely important in our ability to control reactor power and the rate at which reactor power changes.

 At steady power or at times when only a small amount of excess reactivity is in the core, things work wonderfully.
 If, on the other hand, systems allow operators to insert enough reactivity so that the core is “critical” on prompt neutrons alone, things get out of control in a hurry.
 That is why we are so careful to make sure that there is a vanishingly small probability of ever inserting that much reactivity – unless the reactor is a research reactor specifically designed to “pulse” to a much higher than average power.

 I worry about CO2 driven climate change.
 Human activity produces about 30 billion tons of the stuff annually.
 Sure, it is natural and food for plants, but so is feces.
 Both are important, but should be kept in their place or under control.